theodoreyong9/YourMinedApp/README.md

 ### Mandatory spheres

-`social.sphere.js` and `safety.sphere.js` — always active, not deactivatable.
+`social.sphere.js` is the only permanently mandatory sphere — always active, not deactivatable.

+`safety.sphere.js` is optional and deactivatable like any other sphere.

 ---